algofanatics/algofanatics-website/src/content/blog/blockchain-concepts.md

 ## 1. Explain the EVM 💻

-The EVM (Ethereum Virtual Machine) is a decentralized machine and this means that it is not controlled or owned by a single entity and anyone or everyone has equal rights and access to it.
+The EVM (Ethereum Virtual Machine) is a decentralized machine and this means that it is not controlled or owned by a single entity and anyone or everyone has equal rights and access to it. <br>

-The concept of the EVM was introduced by Vitalik Buterin in a whitepaper published in late 2013.
+The concept of the EVM was introduced by Vitalik Buterin in a whitepaper published in late 2013.  <br>

-It is capable of any form of algorithmic computation which makes us refer to it as a Turing complete machine.
+It is capable of any form of algorithmic computation which makes us refer to it as a Turing complete machine. <br>

 Since everyone has access and can connect to it, it has to allocate and prioritize transaction.
-It does this by using gas as an internal pricing mechanism.
+It does this by using gas as an internal pricing mechanism. <br>

 It goes without saying that "too many hands spoil the broth".
-With that in mind, we can conclude that if inputs are not controlled and managed properly, there will be chaos since anyone and everyone has access to the machine.
+With that in mind, we can conclude that if inputs are not controlled and managed properly, there will be chaos since anyone and everyone has access to the machine. <br>

 Fortunately, the state of the machine is maintained by nodes running on the Ethereum network through a consensus mechanism.